LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/hello-world.rst

    Throughout this book, you will need to access a code editor to complete practice problems, exercises, studios and assignments.
-If you have not already done so, create a new account for Repl.it.
+If you have not already done so, create a new account for
+   `Repl.it <https://repl.it/login?goto=%2Frepls>`__.
 The site provides a free space to practice coding.
-[TODO: Add link!]

-Follow this **Hello World link** [TODO: add link] to begin your journey.
+Follow this `Hello World link <https://repl.it/@launchcode/HelloWorldJS>`__ to begin your journey.
 In the editor, type:

    ``console.log('Hello, World!');``